Trolleybuses in Modena: Post-2001

 On 2 July 2007, route 7 was extended from the Hospital (Policlinico) east to Via Gottardi, partly running along private roads through the hospital grounds, but temporarily converted to motorbuses pending certification of the new wiring; trolleybus service on the new extension was introduced on 8 October 2007.
 Also on 2 July, routes 6 and 11 were revised in the city centre, with route 6 no longer serving the railway station, leaving unused the relatively new wiring along Viale Berengario, and route 11 taking over from route 6 the service along Corso Canal Grande and via Piazza Roma.
 The outer termini of both routes were unchanged.

 Effective 1 January 2012, a reorganization saw the replacement of Azienda Trasporti Collettivi e Mobilita (ATCM)IT by Società Emiliana Trasporti Autofiloviari S.p.A.
 (SETA)IT as the operator of all urban transit service in Modena.

 In spring 2012, route 6 was extended a second time at its southern end, by about 250 m from Via Forlì to Via Chinnici, along new streets built in 2011 to serve new apartment blocks.
 The service was extended on 11 April, but temporarily using diesel buses, and regular operation with trolleybuses did not begin until 15 May 2012.

+In early 2018, SETA placed an order with Solaris Bus & Coach for eight new trolleybuses, two-axle vehicles which would replace the remaining Socimi vehicles, the last high-floor trolleybuses in the fleet.
+The first was delivered in February 2020; by February 2021, all eight had arrived, and they began to enter service at that time.
+An order for two more was placed later, and they entered service around March or April 2024.

+In mid-September 2022, the western part of route 6 was discontinued entirely, as part of route changes in the area it served, making Autostazione (the intercity bus station) the western terminus of route 6.